 During Bio’s tenure, the legislature has repealed the highly restrictive libel and sedition law creating more space for independent media.
 The law had been used to target journalists reporting on elections and corruption.
 The SLPP-led National Assembly has also repealed the death penalty.

-While the APC has yet to identify its standard bearer, the 2023 presidential elections are likely to be tightly contested.
+The APC has selected Samura Kamara to represent the party, setting up a rematch of the last presidential election.
+Given the parity between the two major parties, the 2023 elections are likely to be tightly contested.
 Bio has the advantages of incumbency.
 However, he will need to overcome stiff economic headwinds coupled with the opposition’s mobilization against his and the SLPP’s perceived overreach of political authorities.

 The Zimbabwean elections are shaping up to be the bloodiest on the continent this year as the ruling Zimbabwe African National Union-Patriotic Front (ZANU-PF) ramps up its use of violence and intimidation in the attempt to retain its 43-year grip on power.